-“Carey on the Road” is the Carey Institute’s initiative to take seminars, workshops, courses, and retreats to the local church.
+“Carey on the Road” is the Carey Institute’s initiative to take seminars, workshops, retreats, and courses to the local church.

 Our church-based programs represent a unique opportunity that allows for a group of students from one church, or from a regional cluster of churches, to study theology together without leaving home.
 These students are able to journey together through an entire program, whether it is the Certificate/Diploma in Christian Studies or the Certificate/ Diploma in Ministry.